EssamWisam/cmp-docs/public/department/General/Recently/Laptop.md

 Mainly the keyboard and mouse.
 You can't really eye this, so you either have to go and test a real-life laptop in some store, or watch reviews.
 You can always use an external mouse/keyboard, but keep in mind that you'll have to carry it with you, and it will take up USB ports.

 ### Storage Drives
 Controls how much stuff you can download (pirate) from the internet.
 Storage drives have two types: NVMe SSDs and SATA HDDs (ignoring SATA SSDs since they aren't super popular for laptops.).
 The former is the faster, lighter, and (of course) more expensive option, while the latter allows you to get more storage capacity for cheaper.
 Some laptops come with only the former, some come only with the latter (cheaper ones), and some come with both.
 The author highly recommends at least an NVMe SSD for the OS (Windows or Linux).
-You can still live with a SATA HDD, but it will be SLOW (as in five minutes to boot slow vs 30 or less on an NVMe SSD).
+You can still live with a SATA HDD, but it will be SLOW (as in five minutes to boot slow vs 30 or less seconds on an NVMe SSD).

 You can always expand your storage (check the spec sheet for available ports), or use an external drive.
 Most new laptops come with at least 256GB of NVMe storage or 1TB of HDD storage (or both).
-256GB should be the bare minimum you go withj.
+256GB should be the bare minimum you go with.
 At this size, you'll have to a lot more maintenance work like deleting temporary files and scanning for large files frequently.
 Also, forget doing any long-term storage (images, movies, games, course materials, etc...
-Higher capacities (512GB+) are strongly adivsed.
+Higher capacities for the NVMe (512GB+) are strongly recommended.

 ### Ports
 Allows you to connect mice, keyboards, USBs, external harddrives, screens, etc.. to your laptop.
 Usually the more, the merrier.
 Mostly controlled by the laptop chassis.
 The author recommends at least 2 USB-A ports (the big rectangular ones), a USB-C port (the small, round ones), and an HDMI port as a minimum.
 Other nice to have ports include: a headphone port, an ethernet port, more USB/USB-C ports.